McIlroy says world number one like a 'hot potato'

 Last updated on .From the section Golf

-Rory McIlroy says the world number one ranking has been passed around "like a hot potato" as he looks to regain top sot at the Genesis Invitational.
+Rory McIlroy says the world number one ranking has been passed around "like a hot potato" as he looks to regain top spot at the Genesis Invitational.

 McIlroy became number one for the ninth time when defending his CJ Cup title in October before being replaced by Scottie Scheffler, who retained his Phoenix Open title last weekend.